-In my executive Summary at the start of the memo, I wrote a very stark opening sentence to make sure there was no mistaking my point of view:
+In my executive Summary at the start of my memo, I wrote a very stark opening sentence — to make sure there was no mistaking my point of view:

 The Web (as I will loosely refer to the Internet and it’s evolving data formats and protocols) exists today as a collection of technologies that deliver some interesting solutions today, and will grow rapidly in the coming years into a full-fledged platform that will rival — and even surpass — Microsoft Windows.

 I wrapped up my executive Summary as follows:

 I will try to make and support the following key points in the rest of this memo:

 - The Web is an application platform (complete with APIs, data formats, and protocols) that threatens Windows — many corporate developers and ISVs could develop and deliver their solutions more quickly, to a wider audience, with the Web than they can with Windows or MSN as it exists today.

 - If Microsoft is to influence the Web, we must have broad, standards-based Web support in our products — we have to be the product supplier of choice for all key existing Web technologies — clients, servers, and publishing tools, at a minimum.